SHuBERT: Self-Supervised Sign Language Representation Learning via Multi-Stream Cluster Prediction

 In all cases, our results using SHuBERT improve over the best prior published results using publicly available training data.
-On How2Sign, SHuBERT achieves a +0.7 BLEU/+0.3 BLEURT improvement over the prior state-of-the-art result (using public data), belonging to SSVP which used slighty more pre-training data (1,054 vs.~984 hours, as they included the training data of How2Sign in pre-training).
-Better published results exist (as shown in \cref{tab:translation_results_h2s}), but they use private fine-tuning datasets so we cannot reproduce their settings nor compare to them meaningfully.
+On How2Sign, SHuBERT improves by +0.7 BLEU/+0.3 BLEURT over the prior state-of-the-art result (using public data) of SSV-SLT~\cite{rust-etal-2024-towards}, which used slighty more pre-training data (1,054 vs.~984 hours) that included the training data of How2Sign.
+Better published results exist (as shown in \cref{tab:translation_results_combined}), but they rely on private fine-tuning datasets so we cannot reproduce their settings nor compare to them meaningfully.

-In the case of OpenASL, SHuBERT's improvement over the best prior result is particularly large (+10.0 BLEU/+23.9 BLEURT).
-This may be attributable to pre-training on similar-domain (native, natural rather than interpreted signing) data in YouTube-ASL (but, as previously mentioned, not any of the same data).
-The distinction between interpreted signing in a constrained visual environment (as in How2Sign and FLEURS-ASL) and natural signing in a less constrained environment (as in OpenASL and much of YouTube-ASL) is an important one that has not received sufficient attention in the sign language understanding literature, and is worth exploring further in future work.
-The properties of the visual environment affect the difficulty of the task, and natural signing has different characteristics from those of interpreted sign language, often described as ``translationese"~\cite{gellerstam1986translationese,koppel2011translationese}.
+In the case of OpenASL, SHuBERT's improvement over the best prior result is +2.0 BLEU.\footnote{Uni-Sign \cite{li2025unisign} reports a similar BLEU score of 23.1 on OpenASL, but Uni-Sign is pre-trained on YouTube-ASL.
+Therefore, most of the test set is included in Uni-Sign's pre-training data, so we do not consider the results directly comparable.} This larger improvement may be attributable to pre-training on similar-domain (generally native, natural rather than interpreted signing) data in YouTube-ASL (but, as previously mentioned, none of the same data).
+The distinction between interpreted signing in a constrained visual environment (as in How2Sign and FLEURS-ASL) and natural signing in a less constrained environment (as in OpenASL and much of YouTube-ASL) is an important one that has not received sufficient attention, and is worth exploring further in future work.
+The properties of the visual environment affect the difficulty of the task, and natural signing has different characteristics from those of interpreted sign language~\cite{desai2024systemic}.

 On FLEURS-ASL, a dataset designed for testing only, SHuBERT demonstrates strong performance in a \emph{zero-shot} setting, surpassing both prior methods, which used over 3x as much pre-training data (3,207 hours) as ours.